 Any technical recruiter worth their salt should be able to tell the difference between a coder vs programmer or even a programmer vs developer.
-Identifying the differences between a software engineer vs software developer are a bit more difficult.
+Identifying the difference between software developer vs software engineer is a bit more difficult.

 Software engineers and software developers are both highly skilled professionals who can build software from the ground up.
 That said, there are important differences between the two that you need to remember.
 Get them right and it could help you make an incredibly valuable technical hire.
 Get them wrong and you may end up hiring the completely wrong person for the position.

-So why is it important to know the difference between a software engineer vs software developer?
+So why is it important to know the difference between a software developer vs software engineer?
 For one thing, these positions have different scopes and responsibilities.
 Importantly for a recruiter, they might also have different salary expectations.
-A quick glance of PayScale research suggests that at the time of writing, the average salary of a software engineer in the United States is $83,060, while the average for a software developer is $69,560.
+A quick glance of PayScale research suggests that at the time of writing, the average salary of a software engineer in the United States is $83,060, while the average for a software developer job is $69,560.

 You also find that candidates for these roles should have different sets of skills.
 More importantly, candidates should also be taking different approaches to their work.
 We’ll go into the details below but suffice it to say, developers tend to be more creative while engineers tend to be more precise.
 Why is that?
 Well, first you need to understand what both of these roles do.

 In our post “Programmer vs developer: a recruiter’s guide to telling them apart,” we established that a developer is like a professional chef.
 They can cook to a high standard and take a creative approach to making new dishes.
 They start by understanding the taste of their target customers and then create dishes that suit those taste.
 A software developer’s job is essentially to take the same approach to create high-quality software as the chef takes to creating mouth-watering dishes.